What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Blood pressure medications

 Antidepressants such as Zoloft and Paxil can cause dry eyes.
 Tricyclic antidepressants such as Elavil, Endep, Adapin, and Sinequan can cause dry eyes too.
 These anti-anxiety medications can also cause blurred vision, cycloplegia, and dry eyes as well.
-(Cycloplegia is the inability to focus on an object close by because some of the muscles in the eye become paralyzed.)
+(Cycloplegia is the inability to focus on an object close because some of the muscles in the eye become paralyzed.)

 Oral contraceptives and other hormones

 Women who take only estrogen are more likely to suffer from dry eyes than women who take both estrogen and progesterone.
+Hormones, in general, are known to cause dry eyes because both menopausal and pregnant women are at a higher risk.

 Antidepressants, medications for Parkinson’s Disease, and sleeping pills